mparsley1/eo-docs/README.md

 for information on their installation and usage.

-## Processing of satellite files from the object store and other data sources, using [eoian](https://github.com/ECHOESProj/eoian)
+## Processing source satellite files with eoian

+The Sentinel-1 and -2 data are stored in the SAFE format in the CREODIAS object store.
+The [eoian](https://github.com/ECHOESProj/eoian) processing chain is used to automate the processing to this, and other data, in the object store.

 The eoian module the processing is done in the following sequence: